-The saliva comes from glands that open through ducts into the dog’s mouth.
+Saliva comes from glands that open through ducts into the dog’s mouth.
 The signal for the glands to start producing more saliva come from the dog’s brain in response to a number of different triggers.
-We’ll look at those triggers in a moment.
-Just like we do, dogs usually simply swallow any saliva they produce.
-So what causes drool to spill out from a dog’s mouth.
+Dogs usually simply swallow any saliva they produce, but what we generally call drool is when it overflows out the mouth becoming visibly apparent.

 Why do dogs drool?